Kalmat/PyWinCtl/README.md

 |  |  raiseWindow  |    |
 |  |  sendBehind  |    |

+#### IMPORTANT macOS NOTICE:

+macOS doesn't "like" controlling windows from other apps, so there are two separate classes you can use:

+- To control your own application's windows: MacOSNSWindow() is based on NSWindow Objects (you have to pass the NSApp() Object reference).
+- To control other applications' windows: MacOSWindow() is based on Apple Script, so it is slower and, in some cases, tricky (uses window name as reference), but it's working fine in most cases.
+You will likely need to grant permissions on Settings->Security&Privacy->Accessibility.

+### Menu Features

-#### Only in MS-Windows and macOS (XLib has no standard API to manage menus)
+#### Available in: MS-Windows and macOS Apple Script version (MacOSWindow() class)

-New menu control functions (pending work from asweigart's original ideas), accessible through 'menu' submodule.
+Menu info and control functions (from asweigart's original ideas), accessible through 'menu' submodule.
 E.g.:

     subprocess.Popen('notepad')
-    windows = pygetwindowmp.getWindowsWithTitle('Untitled - Notepad')
+    windows = pywinctl.getWindowsWithTitle('Untitled - Notepad')
     if windows:
         win = windows[0]
         menu = win.menu.getMenu()